 Stones and debris within fast-flowing water such as rivers can cause damage to the bodies and the bone.
 After struggling with some forensic case work where bones were washed up on a beach, we did some research to explore this further.
 We found that different sediment types, speed of movement, and date of the bones all have an effect on the damage seen on the skeleton.
 However, by understanding this, we can now determine more effectively if bones have been immersed in rivers or not by observing the damage left behind.
 You can read our paper, which was published in the Journal of Archaeological Science: Reports for free here.
 After clicking the link please click ‘publication’ in the panel on the right.

 Scavenging by animals is one of the most destructive processes to occur to the body after death.
 There are lots of different variables to consider when it comes to animal activity.
-Activity is influenced by the time of day, the season of the year, the temperature, whether the body is inside or outdoors, whether it is in an urban, rural or aquatic environment.
+Activity is influenced by the time of day, the season, the temperature, whether the body is inside or outdoors, whether it is in an urban, rural or aquatic environment.
 A wide range of animal species have been found to scavenge deceased human bodies, including mammals, insects, amphibians, reptiles and birds.

 - Rodents tend to both remove soft tissues and gnaw bone.
 On bone, they leave parallel flat-bottomed grooves (striae) from their central incisors (see photo below).
-They have also been seen to gnaw through the ends of long bones in a way that leaves a piece of bone sticking out (called pedestalling).
+They have also been seen to gnaw through the ends of long bones in a way that leaves a piece of bone sticking out.
 The soft tissue damage can mimic entrance wounds or defence wounds.

 Rodent gnawing on a long bone (Copyright Durham University)